Hasini306/Fake-News-Prediction/README.md

-# 📰 Fake News Detection Web App
+# 📰 Fake News Detection Project

 This is a simple web application that predicts whether a news article or headline is **Real** or **Fake**, built using **Python**, **Flask**, **scikit-learn**, and **HTML/CSS**.